-Comments from the Water Authority, National Roads Authority, Department of Environmental Health and Department of Environment (NCC) are noted below.
+The Authority received and considered comments from the Water Authority, National Roads Authority, Department of Environmental Health, Department of Environment (NCC), Department of Tourism, Fire Department and the CI Airports Authority.

-Water Authority Existing Water Authority Infrastructure
+Existing Water Authority Infrastructure

 The existing development is connected to the West Bay Beach Sewerage System (WBBSS).